3-Ingredient Pumpkin Protein Pancakes

-Looking for a quick, easy, high-protein fall breakfast recipe?
+Looking for a quick, easy, high-protein fall breakfast?
 Try these 3 ingredient pumpkin protein pancakes that are ready in 15 minutes and only cost $2.25 per batch!
-It’s a perfect cozy fall breakfast that’s also kid-approved and freezer-friendly for meal prep.
+It’s a perfect cozy fall breakfast recipe that’s kid-approved and freezer-friendly for meal prep.

 🎃 3 INGREDIENTS